iliasam/Laser_tape_reverse_engineering/README.md

 UART commands ("Firmware_dist_calculation_fast"):
 "E" - enable laser and measurement process.
 "D" - disable laser and measurement process.
 "C" - start zero distance calibration.
-You need to run zero distance calibration at first start.
-Place any white object at distance > 10cm from laser tape before calibration.
+You need to run zero distance calibration at the first start.
+Place any white object at the distance > 10cm from the laser tape before calibration.

 To get better results, small board with APD must be closed from external light.